 Read more about Gigya's Game Mechanics platform.

-The site is designed to be responsive, with a responsive design for mobile.
-This includes the Gigya add-ons which adapt to mobile sized screens.
-See also Adapted UI for Mobile View.
+The site itself is responsive, including the Gigya Screen-Sets and add-ons which by design adapt to mobile screens.
+See also Mobile Support.